 Please be aware that this is a machine translation from French to English.
 AVICENN is not responsible for incorrect or inaccurate translations but welcomes suggestions for reformulation.

-VeilleNanos - What are the recommendations for reconciling nanos and occupational health?
+VeilleNanos - What recommendations for nanos in the workplace?

 image